fastforwardlabs/mdffreport12/src/03-technical.md

 #### Modeling Normal Behavior and Anomaly Scoring

-To apply OCSVM for anomaly detection, we train an OCSVM model using normal data, or data containing some abnormal samples.
+To apply OCSVM for anomaly detection, we train an OCSVM model using normal data, or data containing a small fraction of abnormal samples.
 Within most implementations of OCSVM, the model returns an estimate of how similar a data point is to the data samples seen during training.
 This estimate may be the distance from the decision boundary (the separating hyperplane) or discrete class values (+1 for data that